New Kabul Bank: History

-Founding in 2004
+Founding

 The Kabul Bank was established in 2004.

-Kabul Bank claims that accounts can be opened and maintained in afghani, U.S. dollars and euro.
-Kabul Bank claims that it is connected throughout the globe with SWIFT facility, which enables fund transfer for its customers.
+It is connected throughout the globe with SWIFT facility, which enables fund transfer for its customers.
 The bank has correspondent relationship with seven international banks situated in Germany, China, Iran, Tajikistan, Saudi Arabia and India.

 Corruption scandal

-Kabul Bank was badly shaken and almost collapsed in 2011, in one of "the worst banking scandals in history", according to The Guardian newspaper.
+Kabul Bank was badly shaken in 2011, in one of "the worst banking scandals in history", according to The Guardian newspaper.
 In late 2012, according to the Los Angeles Times, independent investigators and journalists uncovered widespread corruption in Kabul Bank.
 The New York Times, in 2012, headlines indicate "Audit Says Kabul Bank Began as 'Ponzi Scheme'" following investigation and judicial action in the aftermath of the Bank's crisis and scandal.

-In 2010, it was disclosed that its Chairman Sherkhan Farnood and other insiders were spending the bank's US$1 billion for their own personal lavish style living and lending money under the table to family, relatives and friends.
-The bank scandal also involved members of Afghan President Karzai's family, including his brother Mahmood Karzai.
+In 2010, it was disclosed that its Chairman other insiders were spending the bank's US$1 billion for their own personal lavish style living and lending money under the table to family, relatives and friends.
 In September 2010, one of the principal owners of the bank said that depositors had withdrawn $180 million in two days and predicted a "revolution" in the country's financial system unless the Afghan government and the United States moved quickly to help stabilize the bank.
 In November 2010, reports appeared that Farnood and chief executive Khalilullah Frozi both had been sacked from duties; as of early 2011 both were effectively under house arrest and could not leave the country, and in July 2011 both were formally arrested and detained in Kabul.
 DAB stated in February 2011, it would seek to sell Kabul Bank within three years once it was rehabilitated, but both the International Monetary Fund and US officials subsequently pressed for a rapid wind down of the institution.
 A USAID inspector general report estimated that fraudulent loans diverted $850 million to bank insiders.
 By October 2011, more than a year after the government seized control, officials had recovered less than 10 percent of the nearly $1 billion that went missing.